arjun2598/FlashPoint/docs/DESIGN_DECISIONS.md

 level.
 A single number for the whole run would hide a slowdown.

-**What it settled.** DD-041 reverted a pooled allocator because no benchmark could detect any benefit, and the honest reason was that every benchmark builds its book in one burst.
+**What it settled.** DD-041 reverted a pooled allocator because no benchmark could detect any benefit, because every benchmark builds its book in one burst.
 The system allocator was already returning contiguous nodes, so there was nothing to fix.
 That left an open question: would a long-running book that churns levels for millions of orders fragment?